BorislavIvanov/Telerik_Academy/01. Programming/03. C# OOP/03. Extension Methods, Lambda Expressions and LINQ/README.md

 07. Using delegates write a class Timer that has can execute certain method at each t seconds.

-08. /* Read in MSDN about the keyword event in C# and how to publish events.
+08. (Difficult task) Read in MSDN about the keyword event in C# and how to publish events.
 Re-implement the above using .NET events and following the best practices.

 09. Create a class student with properties FirstName, LastName, FN, Tel, Email, Marks (a List<int>), GroupNumber.